SCOPE OF THIS CHAPTER

 - The need for an Independent Reviewing Officer (IRO) to monitor the child's case and to chair reviews.

 It is more likely that the arrangements come within Section 20 where families have limited resources and may have difficulties providing support to their child while s/he is away from home or monitoring the quality of care.

 3.1 Child's Assessment

-In many situations, the child's Assessment maybe a brief assessment where the trigger for assessment is a request for a short break and this is for relatively low levels of short break provision so that it would fall within the Child in Need criteria.
-(See Section 2, Determining the Nature and Status of the Short Break - Assessment of Needs).
+In many situations, the child's Assessment may be a brief assessment where the trigger for assessment is a request for an overnight short break and this is for relatively low levels of short break provision so that it would fall within the Child in Need criteria.
+(See Section 2, Determining the Nature and Status of the Overnight Short Break - Assessment of Needs).

-This information and the arrangements should be reflected in a Child in Need Plan (see Section 4, Plans) together with the child's understanding and views of them going into a Short Break situation and the caring arrangements to be provided by the Short Term Break carer.
+This information and the arrangements should be reflected in a Child in Need Plan (see Section 4, Plans) together with the child's understanding and views of them going into an overnight Short Break situation and the caring arrangements to be provided by the Short Term Break carer.